Yasi92/Home-Care-Services-Lilien/README.md

 ## Home Care Services Lilien

+This is the website of the outpatient nursing service in Hannover.
+The idea to create this website is to improve the existing website in wordpress, however, this version was not inspired by the old version in any way but in terms of content and site material.
+My goal to create this website is twofold, educational and commercial, and I tried to meet most expectations in both aspects.

 ## UX

-My goal to create this website is twofold, educational and commercial and I have tried to meet most expectations in both aspects.
-Here I have tried to create a website with a minimal design and yet, keep it appealing and rich in terms of content and material.
+---

+This website gives an overview of the outpatient nursing service in Hannover.
+The main information is divided into 4 different pages, which are easily accessible and clearly arranged to make the information intuitive and simple.

 ### The business objectives of this website are:

+- Make the brand known and the company virtually accessible.
+- Inform users about the company and the services it offers.
+- Allow users to contact the company via a form, email or phone call.
+- Allow users to conveniently find the location and directions.
+- Receive emails and forms from potential employees interested in working for the company.
+- Provide some particularly interesting news and updates related to Covid-19's situation and statics in the country.
+- Provide information about the team.

 ###  The customer objectives of this website are:

+- Find out more about this company.
+- Learn more about the company's team and services.
+- Contact the company to apply for a job.
+- Contact the company to request a service.
+- Review the terms of service to determine if the patient's needs match the company's services.

 ### The Ideal customer for this website:

+Lives in Hanover and in needs of home care services.

 ### This project helps users achieve their goals when visiting the website by: